barunthapa/go-connect-memcached/README.md

 # go-connect-memcached
-An implementation of [connect-memcached](git@github.com:barunthapa/go-connect-memcached.git) in Golang.
+An implementation of encrypt and decrypt algorithm of [connect-memcached](git@github.com:barunthapa/go-connect-memcached.git) in Golang.